FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/blocks/creating_op_modes/Writing-an-Op-Mode-with-FTC-Blocks.rst

 |

-   Notice that the left-hand side of the browser’s screen contains a list of categorized programming blocks.
+   Notice that the left-hand side of the browsers screen contains a list of categorized programming blocks.
 If you click on a category, the browser will display a list of available related programming blocks.

    The right-hand side of the screen is where you arrange your programming blocks to create the logic for your op mode.